ccloli/beatsaver-api-backport/README.md

 }
 ```

-However, in either way, you still needs a SSL certificate of `beatsaver.com` to make it works.
+However, in either way, you still need to create a SSL certificate of `beatsaver.com` to make it works.

 Since you don't own `beatsaver.com`, so you cannot sign a public validated certificate.

-Instead, you have to [self-sign an SSL certificate](https://www.google.com/search?q=how+to+generate+a+self-signed+ssl), and [trust it on the PC](https://www.google.com/search?q=how+to+trust+a+self-signed+ssl) you want to use old mods.
+Instead, you have to [self-sign a SSL certificate](https://www.google.com/search?q=how+to+generate+a+self-signed+ssl), and [trust it on the PC](https://www.google.com/search?q=how+to+trust+a+self-signed+ssl) you want to use old mods.

 Finally, update your hosts file, add a line to point `beatsaver.com` to your server: